 - All materials supporting your application must be received by SMC no later than the financial aid deadline.

-- Applicants will be notified of awards before the first payment deadline of April 30th.
+- Applicants will be notified of awards by mid-May 2021.

 - Aid is determined by analyzing family income and extenuating economic circumstances according to the Income Eligibility Guidelines used by the U.S. Department of Agriculture’s School Lunch Program.